 The communication strategy shall be designed to reflects the central concern of the organization (Barbour, Gill and Barge, 2018).
-Various communicative approaches and sources shall converge to highlight the values of the organization (Hallahan, 2015). organizations adopt Therefore, shall communication patterns and practices which echoes the wider goal of promoting happiness of employees.
-The literature review revealed there are different sources that of communication in an organization.
+Various communicative approaches and sources shall converge to highlight the values the organization (Hallahan, organizations Therefore, shall adopt communication patterns and practices which echoes the wider goal of promoting happiness of employees.
+The literature review revealed there are different sources communication in an organization.
 Additionally, communication from co-worker and communication from supervisor have differential impact on subjective well-being at work (Monnot and Beehr, 2014).
 Hence, source of communication may alter the level of effectiveness in promoting HAW.
 This directs us to the following research question.